Every State's Signature Dishes—Ranked

 - Healthy alternatives for some of the less nutritional dishes

 Curious how your state's go-to meal did?
 Here is Optibac's breakdown of every U.S. state's signature dish, ranked from the least nutritious to the most nutritious.
-And for more, check out these 15 Classic American Desserts That Deserve a Comeback.
+And for more, check out The Most Popular Slow Cooker Dish in Every State.